NvmKassem/e-academy/README.md

 # SOEN342_template

 ## Objective
-The objective of this E-Academy platform is to offer an easy and intuitive platform to bring together students and tutors for online tutoring services for any subject.
+The objective of this E-Academy platform is to offer an easy and intuitive system to bring together students and tutors for online tutoring services for any subject.

 ## Project Description
 Creating an E-learning platform

 ## features
-Features of the platform
+E-Academy includes many features that make the booking and tutor allocation very simple to offer the best service with the least friction.
+Tutors can post their services and availabilities while students can browse the available time slots for any given course at any given time.
+Furthermore, E-Academy includes a feature that lets the tutor send feedback on each session to the parent if the student is a young child, or if the student is an adult the feedback for each session is sent directly to them to assess their progress.
+At the end of each week, a call is automatically scheduled at the end of the final session between the tutor and the parent/student and an in-depth assessment of the overall progress is given by the tutor to the client.
+In the case where a student is looking for a course at a time that is convenient for them, they can request a time slot and a tutor can reserve it at their convenience.

 ## Team members
 |   Name   | ID      | GitHub